cycosoft/Eyas/README.md

     compression: `normal`, // store, normal, maximum
     // Build an unsigned executable for the current platform (.exe, .dmg, .AppImage)
     executable: false,
-    // Builds a zipped file containing your application and a runner for the building platform
+    // Builds a zipped file containing your application and a runner for the built platform
-    node: true,
+    portable: true,
     // Wraps .exe and .dmg outputs in a .zip file
     zip: false
   }